What are we to make of an injury forcing Tiger Woods to cancel a press conference?

 PACIFIC PALISADES, Calif. — Well, this is a first: an athlete pulling out of a press conference due to injury.

 Tiger Woods, scheduled to meet with the media Tuesday, rescheduled the press conference to Wednesday.
-Then late Tuesday night, canceled it all together.
+Then late Tuesday night, cancelled it all together.

 “After receiving daily treatment the last several days on his on-going back spasms, Tiger Woods has again been advised by doctors to limit all activities and will not hold a press conference Wednesday,” read a statement from the Genesis Open, the tournament Tiger is hosting this week in Los Angeles.
 “It will not be rescheduled.”